fivecar/react-native-background-downloader-queue/README.md

 ### `pauseAll(): void`

 Pauses all active downloads.
-Most used to implement wifi-only downloads, by pausing when NetInfo reports a non-wifi connection.
+Note that if you just want to download on certain types of connections, you should instead use `activeNetworkTypes` in `init()`.
+For instance, to avoid cellular data charges, you might pass `activeNetworkTypes: ["wifi", "ethernet"]`.

 ### `resumeAll(): void`